kschang77/klingon-learner/README.md

 As the pages generated in Express and Handlebars call upon the various ORM methods, database is being read and updated, and results used to generate and update the webpages being displayed.

+## Tools Used

+* Microsoft Visual Studio Code
+* Git-bash
+* Screencastify for recording the demo
+* ezgif.com for optimizing the demo.gif (from 11.8 MB to 7.2 MB)
+* heroku.com for demo app hosting and MySQL plugin

 ## Author